And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 And sometimes, you know, it's really not that bad.

-And I I go to um great lengths here, not to go extreme or hysterical in either direction.
+And I go to great lengths here not to go extreme or hysterical in either direction.

-But believe me, I mean, I uh fully recognize the challenges and the and the disappointments and the and the frustrations that all of you do regarding education, liberalism in general, the media, the domination of the uh uh of the country by by people who appeal to people's emotions rather than their brains.
+But believe me, I mean, I fully recognize the challenges and the disappointments and the frustrations that all of you do regarding education, liberalism in general, the media, the domination of the country by people who appeal to people's emotions rather than their brains.

-Uh and I but I just I can't come here each and every day and start preaching the copy apocalypse.
+But I just, I can't come here each and every day and start preaching the apocalypse.

-But I do think that uh it has it has serious challenges.
+But I do think that it has serious challenges.

-Uh if you go back and check this, uh you you you will find that at some stage in uh the evolution of generations that a generation is born and just rebels.
+But when you look at the theory that generations clean themselves up at usually it's every third or fourth generation, if you look at the patterns, if you go back and check this, you will find that at some stage in the evolution of generations, that a generation is born and just rebels.

-They're just not gonna put up with the value system that exists.
+They're just not going to put up with the value system that exists.

 So that can be good or bad.